chawlaaditya/knnclassifier/README.md

 # knnclassifier
-A K-nearest neighbour classifier in Python from scratch
+A K-nearest neighbour classifier in Python from scratch.

-From the Wisconsci breast cancer data, I created a K-nearest neighbour classifier in Python, resulting in an ~97% accuracy
+From the Wisconsin breast cancer data, I created a K-nearest neighbour classifier in Python, resulting in an ~97% accuracy.

 Data: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)